denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 business.
 Members of the popular press would do well to examine their usage of the word "community" in that context.
 Reddit users, like the users of other computing platforms, or consumers of soda and burgers are just that: users and consumers.
-Corporations would like to speak of their products as creating a community.
+Corporations would like to speak of their customers and products as a community, because it sounds friendly and empowering.
 But consumption alone cannot rise to community standards.
 Such standards must emanate from the people and platforms themselves.
-What we are witnessing then is Wizard of Oz-like reveal of an illusion.
-All this talk of Reddit community implies a commonality of purpose and consensus where there are none.
+What we are witnessing then is a Wizard of Oz-like break down of an illusion.
+All this talk of Reddit community has always implied a commonality of purpose where there is none.

 Comments are welcome [@dennistenen](https://twitter.com/dennistenen) [#onredcom](https://twitter.com/search?q=%23onredcom&src=typd&f=tweets).